 4th of July Celebration in Lake Placid

 Lake Placid hosted two Winter Olympic Games, and the surrounding area is still home to athletes that represent Team USA.
 It’s no surprise that the Olympic village is an exciting place for Independence Day.
-Take your pick from a variety of activities: head to Lake Placid Public Beach and go for a swim, or just take a stroll around beautiful Mirror Lake.
-Then browse in the shops and have a nice lunch on Main Street.
+Start the day with a Lake Placid Horse Show (June 24-July 6) at 8 AM for just $10 or under.
+Then, take your pick from a variety of activities: head to Lake Placid Public Beach and go for a swim, take a stroll around beautiful Mirror Lake, browse the shops and have a nice lunch on Main Street, or enjoy live music before the parade.
 At 5 PM, Olympic athletes and special guests will march down Main Street, along with floats, classic cars, and more in the 4th of July gala parade.
-End the memorable day with a fireworks extravaganza over Mirror Lake starting at 9:30 PM.
+End the memorable day with a fireworks extravaganza over Mirror Lake starting at 9:15 PM.
+Main event: July 4, free.
+Lake Placid Horse Show: June 24-July 6.

 Independence Night Celebration at the Ballpark (Greater Niagara)